 C-level information technology (IT) executives (CIO, CISO, CTO, CDO, etc.) are responsible for two things: cybersecurity and data.
 If our organization isn’t secure, we stand to lose everything.
 And if we aren’t focused on turning raw data into useful information, the organization won’t make good decisions or take appropriate actions.

 For this analysis, let’s focus on two of the key IT positions: the CDO (chief data officer) and CISO (chief information security officer).
 The CDO’s main mission is to help the organization use data more effectively.
 The CISO’s main mission is to protect the organization from technology-based loss.
-At first glance, it sounds like these two positions might be in conflict.
-But in general, a modern CDO and CISO should agree completely on a number of key points:
+At first glance, it sounds like these two positions might have conflict.
+But in general, a modern CDO and CISO should be in complete agreement on several key points:

 - Encryption: Data must be encrypted from the time it’s created until it is disposed of.
 Period.
 That means data in motion, being sent across networks or emailed.
 And it means data at rest, when it’s sitting on a disk drive, backup tape, or in a cloud.
 Once upon a time, CDOs might have argued this point with the CISO, because encryption was implemented in slow software and hardware and could be quite inconvenient — and the CDO want to see data used.
 But in 2023 there is simply no excuse for forgoing encryption.

 - Role-based access: A person — or system — should have access to data based on their role in the organization.
 If you’re an accounts payable clerk in the widget division, you probably need access to widget-related orders, receiving documents, and invoices.
 But you don’t need access to thingamabob-related information, and you don’t need access to payroll data for either division.
 I don’t think you’ll find any disagreement between the CDO and the CISO on this point (although the CHRO may object to the extra work of maintaining “roles” along with job titles).